grafana/grafana-operator/docs/docs/overview.md

 We describe this loop as a synchronizing resources with Grafana instances.

 To control how often this polling should occur, you can set the `spec.resyncPeriod` field.
-This field tells sets how often it should poll the Grafana instance for changes for the specific resource.
+This field tells the operator how often it should poll the Grafana instance for changes for the specific resource.

-If a dashboard has changed, the operator will overwrite and synchronize the dashboard after `10m` per default.
+If a dashboard has changed, the operator will overwrite and synchronize the dashboard after `10m` by default.

 This can of course be annoying for developers actively updating a resource.
 The recommended workflow is to duplicate the dashboard/alert/other and work on the copy.
 When finished, export the changes and update the resource manifest to update the original.

-This can be disabled by setting a value `0m`
+This can be disabled by setting a the value to `0m`

 ```yaml
 apiVersion: grafana.integreatly.org/v1beta1